Kompromat

-Kompromat (компромат, short for компрометирующий материал, variously translated as "compromising material", "discrediting material", or "incriminating material"), is damaging information about a person or a group, commonly a politician, businessperson, or other public figure, which may be used to create negative publicity, as well as for blackmail purposes, often to exert influence rather than monetary gain, and extortion.
-Kompromat may be acquired from various security services, or outright forged, and then publicized, e.g., via a public relations official.
+Kompromat (компромат, /ru/; short for компрометирующий материал, variously translated as "compromising material", "discrediting material", or "incriminating material") is damaging information about a person or a group, commonly a politician, businessperson, or other public figure, which may be used for negative campaigning or smear campaigning to discredit the person or group.
+It can also be used for blackmail purposes, often to exert influence over a person rather than for monetary gain, and extortion.
+The dissemination of kompromat is a key tactic in "dark PR" or "black PR" campaigns.
+Kompromat may be acquired from security agencies or intelligence agencies, or outright forged, and then publicized, e.g., via a public relations official.

 Etymology

-The term is a borrowing of the Russian NKVD slang term компромат from the Stalin era, which is short for "compromising material" (komprometiruyushchy material).
+The term kompromat is a portmanteau of the Russian phrase for "compromising material" (компрометирующий материал).
+The term originates from 1930s Stalin era secret police (NKVD) jargon.
+Although its roots lie in early Soviet security practices, the word entered widespread public use in Russia only in the late 1980s and 1990s amidst the emergence of independent media and private business.
+According to the Merriam-Webster dictionary, the first known use in English was in 1990.
 It refers to disparaging information that can be collected, stored, traded, or used strategically across all domains: political, electoral, legal, professional, judicial, media, and business.
-The origins of the term in Russian trace back to 1930s secret police jargon.
-Merriam-Webster says that the first known use in English is from 1990.
+The information may be truthful, fictional, or a mix of both, including presenting information out of context.

 Use in Soviet Union and Russia

-Widespread use of kompromat has been common in the politics of Russia, as well as of other post-Soviet states.

-In the early days, featured doctored photographs, planted drugs, grainy videos of liaisons with prostitutes hired by the KGB, and a wide range of other primitive entrapment techniques.
-More contemporary forms of appear as a form of cybercrime.
-One aspect of that stands the test of time is that the compromising information is often sexual in nature.
+Use of kompromat has been common in the politics of Russia and other post-Soviet states.
+Historically, kompromat techniques included altered photographs, planted drugs, grainy videos of liaisons with prostitutes hired by the KGB, and a wide range of other primitive entrapment techniques.
+More contemporary forms of kompromat appear as a form of cybercrime.
+A consistent aspect of kompromat is that the compromising information is often sexual in nature.

-The use of is part of the political culture in Russia, with many members of the business and political elite having collected and stored potentially compromising material on their political opponents. does not necessarily target individuals or groups, but rather collects information that could be useful at a later time.
-Compromising videos are often produced long in advance of when leverage over people is needed.
+The use of kompromat is part of the political culture in Russia, with many members of the business and political elite collecting and storing potentially compromising material on their political opponents.
+A person or organization collecting kompromat may not target specific individuals, instead collecting a range of information that could be useful later.
+Compromising videos may be produced long in advance of when leverage over people is needed.

+Especially when promoted or supported by public figures or news media, kompromat is a form of disinformation, creating confusion and reducing public trust in institutions.
 Opposition research is conducted in the U.S. to find compromising material on political opponents so that such material may be released to weaken those opponents.
-Some contend that differs from opposition research, in that such information is used to exert influence over people rather than to simply win elections.
+Some contend that kompromat differs from opposition research, in that such information is used to exert influence over people rather than simply to win elections.
 Nevertheless, compromising material uncovered by opposition research need not be used in only legal or ethical ways.
 It can be used to exert influence over Western leaders just as surely as it can be used to exert influence over Russian leaders.